NecroMonkey/vault/README.md

 **clearcache.ps1** - ConfigMgr run script that clears the CCM cache and BranchCache cache

+**kickoff-compliance-baseline-check.ps1** - ConfigMgr run script to evaluate a compliance setting baseline compliance based off the specified name of the baseline

 **log_collector.ps1** - ConfigMgr run script that grabs CCMSETUP, CCM, Windows Update, and ny addition logs you may add from a system and copied to a share

 **set-service-state.ps1** - ConfigMgr run script that sets the startup type (Automatic, Manual, Disabled) and status (Running, Stopped, Paused) of a specified service